lbussy/brew-bubbles/docs/installation/index.rst

     pip install esptool

-**Note:** With some Python installations this may not work and you'll receive an error, try `python -m pip install esptool` or `pip2 install esptool`.
+**Note:** With some Python installations this may not work and you'll receive an error, try `python -m pip install esptool` or `pip2 install esptool` (the latter especially if you are on Python3).

 After installing, you will have esptool.py installed into the default Python executables directory.
 For manual installation instructions, please visit the GitHub repository_.